Baptism is the gift of our Lord Jesus Christ.

 - Undertake a baptismal meeting with the Priest.

-- If an adult is preparing for baptism, it is usual for them to attend a number of baptismal preparation classes with the Priest.
+- It is usual for them to attend a number of baptismal preparation classes with the Priest.

 - Choose Christian godparents to support your child.